Quantitative nephelometry

 - Preeclampsia (high blood pressure during pregnancy)

-- Treatment with certain chemotherapy drugs
+- Treatment with certain chemotherapy medicines

 Increased levels of IgM may be due to: